-The X900H uses PWM (Pulse-Width Modulation) to dim the backlight, but because of its high flicker frequency, it's not really noticeable for most people.
+The Sony X900H uses Pulse-Width Modulation (PWM) to dim its backlight, but because of its high flicker frequency, it's not really noticeable for most people.

-This TV has an optional black frame insertion (BFI) feature to help reduce motion blur.
-Unfortunately, the backlight's minimum flicker frequency is 120Hz even when playing 60Hz content, which results in some duplication of the image.
+This TV has an optional Black Frame Insertion (BFI) feature to help reduce motion blur.
+Unfortunately, the backlight's minimum flicker frequency is 120Hz even when playing 60Hz content, which results in some image duplication.